openedx/edx-documentation/en_us/install_operations/source/platform_releases/cypress.rst

 If you download the Vagrant box through BitTorrent, you must add the box to Vagrant before continuing with the installation process.

-* For Devstack installations, run the following command.
+* For devstack installations, run the following command.

    .. code-block:: bash